Decathlon/vitamin-web/packages/sources/css/README.md

 </div>
 ```

-Fore more details about CSS utility classes from this package, [see Tailwind CSS documentation here](https://tailwindcss.com/docs).
+For more details about CSS utility classes from this package, [see Tailwind CSS documentation here](https://tailwindcss.com/docs).

 ## Tailwind preset